sergiu-gordienco/nodejs-mvc/README.md

 > A demo application you will see in ./demo/mvc-sample/app.js

-## Templating FaceboxTPL
+## Templates FaceboxTPL

-### To view parameters that are send have folowing structure
+### To view parameters that are send have following structure

 On template Rendering we have following variables